centria/basic-coding/docs/part7/index.md

 This is the first part of the course **Object oriented programming**.
 The previous course, **Basics in programming**, consists of the previous six parts.

-The seventh part of the course material handles dictionaries and how to use them with objects.
+The seventh part of the course material handles proper project structure.